When Is Colemak-DHk Worth Switching To?

 Colemak-DHk is worth it if the legacy variant itself matters to you and you are willing to practice it as a real choice rather than a historical footnote.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Colemak-DHk can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Colemak-DHk can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Colemak-DHk is most useful when you specifically want the older published DHk variant, where k stays on the home row and m stays on the bottom row, instead of the newer standard DH map.